opendocsg/slw-judgments-backfill/2012_SGHC_155/report.md

  The Court will not generally decide academical or hypothetical questions ( Tindall v.
 Wright , [1922] W.N.
 124; Re Barnato , [1949] Ch.
 258 C.A.).
 Nor can a person against whom no claim has been made obtain a declaration that no such claim exists ( Re Clay , [1919] 1 Ch.
 66, C.A.).
 But a declaration will be granted even though such relief has been rendered virtually unnecessary by the lapse of time for the action to come on for trial, if at the time when the action was brought, it raised substantial issues, for in such case the question is not purely academic ( Gibson v.
 Union of Shop, Distributive and Allied Workers [1968] 1 W.L.R.
 1187; [1968] 2 All E.R.
 252).

-27     In Singapore, the requirements that must be satisfied before the court will grant a declaration were set out by the Court of Appeal in _Karaha Bodas Co LLC v Pertamina Energy Trading Ltd and anor appeal_ [2006] 1 SLR(R) 112 (“ _Karaha Bodas_ ”) at [14]:
+27     In Singapore, the requirements that must be satisfied before the court will grant a declaration were set out by the Court of Appeal in _Karaha Bodas Co LLC v Pertamina Energy Trading Ltd and anor appeal_ <span class="citation">[2006] 1 SLR(R) 112</span> (“ _Karaha Bodas_ ”) at [14]:

  [T]he following are the requirements that must be satisfied before the court grants such relief: